justinbornais/musencoding/README.md

 # musencoding
-This describes the potential implementation of an easy-to-read, easy-to-write and powerful musical encoding system.
+This repository describes the potential implementation of an easy-to-read, easy-to-write and powerful musical encoding system.